robvclarke/Portfolio-3-Python/README.md

 ![Tricky Bug](/assets/images/score_code.png)

-I ended up changing the function for when you select your character to the below and managed to resolve this via having the character initally = none and the a while not statement.
+I ended up changing the function for when you select your character to the below and managed to resolve this via having the character initally = none and then using a while not statement.

 ![Solution](/assets/images/character_code.png)